tomtomjhj/init.vim/notes.md

 ## label-based treesitter node selection
 omap that shows labels on node. repeats on the same node type.

+## composing operator-pending motions
+Problem
+* operator-pending motions and text objects should be predefined
+* sometimes, what I want to do is not expressible in predefined stuff
+* in that case, visual mode works, but that's not repeatable

+Workaround: q-recording

+Solution: composing omap on-the-fly?

 # stuff
 * https://arxiv.org/abs/2006.03103